hapax/hapax.github.io/assets/simple-physics.md

 So, why aren't we blowing more gourds with high-leverage hacks and applications of interest and substance?

-Partly, it is a matter of convention.
+It's largely a matter of convention.
 We tend to think of physics as a body of natural law, and methods as dictated by these laws.
 We are taught to analyse mechanics problems by adding up vectors, and draw